pearl7721User1/PetProjectsUpUntil2017/PhotoNavigator/README.md

 ### What is it made of?
-It is made of a view that allows you to swipe through the images and an indicator view Since the view takes the whole screen and you don’t know where you are while navigating, the indicator view is needed to tell you where you are.
+It is made of a view that allows you to swipe through the images and an indicator view.
+Since the view takes the whole screen and you don’t know where you are while navigating, the indicator view is needed to tell you where you are.

 <p align="center">